- Install the marimo operator on your CKS cluster (for cluster administrators).

 rsync:// | Local directory sync | rsync://./data:/notebooks |

-Local and bi-directional syncing
+Local and bidirectional sync

 Localrsync:// URIs (like rsync://./data) sync a local directory to the pod.
-Remote URIs (like rsync://user@host:/path) create continuous bi-directional sync.
+Remote URIs (like rsync://user@host:/path) create continuous bidirectional sync.

 Connect to CoreWeave AI Object Storage

-Login to the CoreWeave Intelligent CLI to use
+Log in to the CoreWeave Intelligent CLI:

-cwiccommands:The following prompt appears and a browser opens the CoreWeave Console: - In the Console, create a new token by selecting Create Token and provide a name and expiration.
+- In the Console, create a new token by selecting Create Token, and provide a name and expiration.

 -

-Paste the token secret into the
+Paste the token secret into the CoreWeave Intelligent CLI prompt here:

 -